fengshang1972/EPANETMSX2Manual/docs/3_programusage.rst

 Basic, and Delphi Pascal.
 Section :ref:`sectoolkit` describes each function included in the MSX toolkit library.
-The functions in the EPANET toolkit library are documented online at `http://wateranalytics.org/EPANET/ <http://wateranalytics.org/EPANET>`__. described in the Help file distributed with that toolkit (available at `https://www.epa.gov/water-research/epanet <https://www.epa.gov/water-research/epanet>`__).
+The functions in the EPANET toolkit library are documented online at `http://wateranalytics.org/EPANET/ <http://wateranalytics.org/EPANET>`__.

-As an example of how the library can be used to construct an application, :numref:`ex_source_file` displays the C code behind the command line implementation of the MSX system, *epanetmsx.exe,* which was just discussed.
+As an example of how the library can be used to construct an application, :numref:`ex_source_file` displays the C code behind the command line implementation of the MSX system, *runepanetmsx.exe*, which was just discussed.
 The listing begins by checking for the correct number of command line arguments and then attempts to open and read the EPANET file supplied as the first argument.
 It uses the EPANET toolkit function